 We’re soon on the approach to Gamesley.
 Another Manchester overspill, it turned 50 last year and is supposedly the smoking capital of the UK.
-It’s not the only time people have been dropped off at the top of this windy escarpment against their better judgement.
-It was also the site of Ardotalia, a short-lived Roman fort built around 75 AD which was likely constructed by a unit from Braga in Portugal, and was occupied until the end of the 2nd century.
+It’s not the only time people have been dropped off at the top of this windy escarpment against their better judgement, either.
+It was also the site of Ardotalia, a short-lived Roman fort built around 75 AD which was likely constructed by a unit from Braga in Portugal, which was occupied until the end of the 2nd century.

 The world’s smallest car boot sale is wrapping up in a lay-by.
 A couple milling around a trestle table while being lashed by a gale and horizontal rain are manning the last stall standing.
 Its awnings flap frantically with the howling gusts as their final unsold items are hurriedly placed into the back of their blue saloon before getting drenched.

 Daniel, his mum and baby sister get off by a row of shops, which leads a man who was sat just behind them to say in admiration, “By ‘eck, she’s got some stamina.”
 The bus nods in full agreement.

 The steep drop down into Dinting shows just how far up the hillside Gamesley is.
 It’s like the entire place has been kettled and been left to get on with it, with this hourly 341 being the only service on Saturdays, and shamefully, it has none at all calling on Sundays.